Sign In

 Adverse Childhood Experiences in Alaska

-“Adverse Childhood Experiences” (ACEs) are stressful or traumatic experiences, including abuse, neglect, witnessing domestic violence, or growing up with substance abuse, mental illness, or a parent
+“Adverse Childhood Experiences” (ACEs) are stressful or traumatic experiences, including abuse, neglect, witnessing domestic violence, or growing up with substance abuse, mental illness, or a parent in jail.

 Childhood trauma may lead to serious health problems that last into adulthood and even future generations, researchers have found.

 The cause: Children’s stress hormones can reach toxic levels that interfere with their brain development.
-It doesn’t have to be
+It doesn’t have to be this way.

 The good news is that people can recover.
 Preventing ACEs and building resilience in Alaskans who have experienced them has the potential to pay enormous dividends, from less use of state health and social services to increasing the competitiveness of Alaska’s work force.